 Acetazolamide 250mg tablets (also known as Diamox) are available to buy from The Independent Pharmacy Online Doctor service, following a free consultation, to help to prevent and treat altitude sickness.
 To find out more about acne and see all the available treatments, see our Altitude Sickness page.

-Acetazolamide has several applications but is widely used to prevent or reduce the symptoms of altitude sickness.
-Acetazolamide can actively reduce the nausea, dizziness, headache and shortness of breath associated with rapid ascents (usually anything above 10,000 feet or 3,048 metres).
+Acetazolamide has several applications (such as glaucoma, fluid buildup, and epilepsy) but is widely prescribed 'off-label' to prevent or reduce the symptoms of altitude sickness.
+Acetazolamide can actively reduce nausea, dizziness, headache and shortness of breath associated with rapid ascents (usually anything above 10,000 feet or 3,048 metres).

 Without medication, the symptoms of altitude sickness will usually subside in around 24-48 hours if the proper procedures are followed.
 Taking Acetazolamide 250mg tablets has been shown to cut recovery time in half (between 12-24 hours).

-Taking Acetazolamide will help to decrease the likelihood of experiencing altitude sickness in people who are forced to ascend without the proper acclimatisation.
+Taking Acetazolamide will help to decrease the likelihood of experiencing altitude sickness in people who are forced to ascend without proper acclimatisation.
 However, Acetazolamide should not be seen as a substitute for acclimatisation.
-Rapid ascents can still carry dangers with or without Acetazolamide usage.
+Rapid ascents are dangerous with or without Acetazolamide usage.